michaelkmpoon/radmc3d_samplecode/README.md

 The code is modified to include:

-1) Cylindrical to cartesial coordinate tranform to create a radial warp
+1) Cylindrical to cartesian coordinate tranform to create a radial warp
 2) Custom temperature and density profile
 3) Follow PEP 8 style guide for Python